SeisSol/SeisSol/Documentation/a-first-example.rst

 This tutorial will guide you through the steps of your first SeisSol simulation.
 We will use the `SCEC TPV33 benchmark <http://scecdata.usc.edu/cvws/tpv33docs.html>`__ as an example in this tutorial.
-We assume that you have successfully compiled SeisSol (see :ref:`compilation`).
+We assume that you have successfully compiled SeisSol.

 Setup
 -----